Target level of study

 40,5h

-One-dimensional elastic behavior and material strength (RDM) applied to structures with wooden beams and introduction to design codes (finite element modeling).
+One-dimensional elastic behavior and strength of materials (RDM) applied to structures with wooden beams and introduction to calculation codes (finite element modeling).

 Orthotropic behavior.